 Given the large number of Fingertip Units per object, formalizing grasp optimization on all combinations of these is computationally impractical.
-A more feasible strategy is to apply Surrogate Models or multilevel refinement [55], [56], that recursively approximate the original optimization problem in a hierarchy of simpler, more tractable problems i.e. surrogate models.
-We first explain grasp synthesis for a single fingertip contact optimization (gaiting) and then continue with optimization for multiple fingertip contacts.
+A feasible strategy is to apply Surrogate Models or multilevel refinement [55], [56], that recursively approximate the original optimization problem in a hierarchy of simpler, more tractable problems i.e. surrogate models.
+We first explain a representation for single fingertip contact optimization and then continue with the definition of Hierarchical Fingertip Space for multiple fingertip contacts.